spodell/NaPDoS2_website/README.md

 	- Sequence selection by ID number

-What the NaPDoS2 website does
+What the NaPDoS2 website does:

 	- NaPDoS2 detects and classifies ketosynthase (KS) and condensation (C) domains from genomic, metagenomic, and PCR amplicon sequence data.